multiparty/jiff/demos/array-substring/README.md

-# Bubble Sort Demo
+# Merge Sort Demo

-Description and guide for bubble sort on element-wise sum of input lists with secure MPC.
+Description and guide for merge sort on element-wise summation of input lists with secure MPC.

 ## Protocol
-Each party inputs an array of length n.
-The protocol sums these arrays element-wise, and outputs that summed list, sorted via bubblesort.
+Party 1 inputs string s1 and party 2 inputs string s2.
+The protocol returns the index (starting at 0) at which s2 is found in s1.
+If the substring is not found, there is no output.

 ## Running Demo